Core Model

 Level What career level?

 Both jobs and agents use the same skill and behaviour derivation.
-The difference: jobs include all skills capped by level, while agents filter out human-only skills and constrain by lifecycle stage.
+The difference: jobs include all skills capped by level, while agents filter out human-only skills.

 Entity Overview